It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Remember how I said at the start that the tech industry is different and you don’t need a degree - just the skills and proof that you can do what you say?

 Well because of that, the interview process at tech companies is different to most roles.
-We go into it in full detail here along with other tips, but there’s usually 4 stages to the tech interview process.
+We go into it in full detail here along with other tips to pass the tech interview.

 You’ll submit a short application and include a portfolio or GitHub link that shows off your best work.
 If you’ve followed one of the career roadmaps from the links above then this part will be easy, because every course in those roadmaps includes real projects you can use to show you know what you’re doing.

-Next, some companies will ask you to take a short quiz.
+#2.
+Next, some companies will ask you to take a short quiz

 These are usually multiple-choice questions meant to filter out applicants who don’t understand the basics.
 It’s not a trick.
 They’re just checking that you actually know the fundamentals before you talk to a human.